textpattern/textpattern.github.io/administration/textpattern-semantic-model.md

 ### Page template uses Form templates

-The Pages administration panel will let you see the Page templates your site uses, which are essentially HTML documents.
+The Pages panel will let you see the Page templates your site uses, which are essentially HTML documents.
 One template may be in use by one or more Sections.

 Inside a Page template are various Tags which give Textpattern further instructions.
 The template dictates the overall structure of the rendered HTML page.